CodeYourFuture/cyf-hotel-react/README.md

 #### 16. Load bookings remotely

 **Instructions:** Instead of getting the existing bookings from the file `data/fakeBookings.json`, we will get and load the bookings from a remote API.
 In the `<Bookings />` component, use the React function `useEffect` to `console.log()` some text only when the page first renders on the screen.
 Verify that when you refresh the page, the text appears once in the console.
-Then, in the `useEffect` function, use the `fetch()` function to get data from `https://cyf-react.glitch.me`.
+Then, in the `useEffect` function, use the `fetch()` function to get data from `ttps://cyf-react.glitch.me`. h
 **Hints:**

 - Replace `FakeBookings` in the bookings state and initialise it with `[]` (because we haven't fetched any results yet!)